 A field VOCs measurement for a petroleum refinery in the Yangtze river delta was conducted in this study, and the characteristics of VOCs emitted from its inner four main sectors(16 units) were obtained.
 The results showed that the VOCs emission of the refinery was greatly important.
 The VOCs emitted from the whole refinery were characteristic by aromatic (43.2%), alkane (27.7%), halonhydrocarbon (21.2%) and oxygenated VOCs(7.3%).
 Four main sectors (Petroleum refining, Olefin refining, Aromatic refining and wastewater treatment) related to VOCs emissions were mainly analyzed in this study.
 VOCs of Sixteen units of these sectors were measured.
-And the obvious differences in VOCs chemical profiles among these sectors were found, Petroleum refining with the higher proportions of C3-C10 alkanes, Olefin refining with the higher proportions of BTX(benzene, toluene, m,p-xylene). and C2-C4 alkenes Aromatic refining with the higher proportions of BTX(benzene, toluene, m,p-xylene), wastewater treatment with the higher proportions of BTX (benzene, toluene, m,p-xylene), and part halonhydrocarbon and oxygenated VOCs were also its characteristic compounds.
+And the obvious differences in VOCs chemical profiles among these sectors were found, Petroleum refining with the higher proportions of BTX(benzene, toluene, m,p-xylene). and C2-C4 alkenes Aromatic refining with the higher proportions of BTX(benzene, toluene, m,p-xylene), wastewater treatment with the higher proportions of BTX (benzene, toluene, m,p-xylene), and oxygenated VOCs were also its characteristic compounds.